 “The treatment that we’ve had so far has been only moderately effective at reducing the risk of amputation, stroke, and heart attack,” explained Dr. Campia.
 “But, now, with the results of the COMPASS trial, we have a better way to reduce risk because we’re more effectively treating the clot.
 We have evidence that a low dose of rivaroxaban—an anticoagulant—combined with aspirin is able to reduce heart attack, stroke, and amputation more effectively than aspirin alone, with only a slightly higher risk of bleeding,” Dr. Campia continued.
 “With this new combination therapy, we can help reduce the main risks associated with PAD.”

 Awareness Saves Lives

-Despite the serious nature of PAD, many people don’t know what it is or its symptoms are.
+Despite the serious nature of PAD, many people don’t know what it is or what its symptoms are.
 In a study designed to gauge general public awareness, 74% of respondents reported that they weren’t familiar with PAD.
 Among those who were familiar, only 1 in 4 of them knew that PAD increased a patient’s risk of heart attack and stroke.
 Even fewer knew that it could lead to amputation.

 By raising awareness around PAD, NATF hopes to help more patients recognize their symptoms, get diagnosed, and receive the treatment they need.